Recursive Estimation of Conditional Kernel Mean Embeddings: Conditional Kernel Mean Embeddings

 \subsection{Universal Consistency}

 The main challenge addressed by the paper is to construct an estimate sequence $(\mu_n)_{n\in \NN}$ for $\mu_*$ with strong stochastic guarantees.
 Since the probability distribution of the given sample is unknown, in general our estimate will not be equal to $\mu_*$ in finite steps.
 In order to measure the loss of an estimate sequence, one may choose from several error criteria.
 In this paper we use the vector valued $L_2$ risk with respect to $Q_{\scriptscriptstyle{X}}$.
 The main reason leading to this choice of $L_2$ criterion is that conditional expectation can be defined as a projection in an $L_2$ space.
-We strengthen our assumption to ensure that the examined functions are included in the appropriate Bochner spaces. \begin{itemize} \item[A2] {\em Kernel $\ell$ is measurable, $\EE\big[\,\ell(Y,Y)\,\big] < \infty$, and RKHS $\CG$ is separable}. \end{itemize}
+We strengthen our assumption to ensure that the examined functions are included in the appropriate Bochner spaces.
+Appendix A contains an overview on Bochner spaces and Bochner integrals, where our notations are precisely defined.